Teams and Committees

 Hospitality Teams make the Sunday morning services run smoothly and effortlessly, providing a pleasant experience for all attendees — and they also set out the snacks, wash the coffee cups, clean up the kitchen, and straighten the pews.

-Hospitality Teams started about eight years ago, developing into four teams, each serving for four weeks on and 12 weeks off.
+Hospitality Teams consist of four teams, each serving for four weeks on and 12 weeks off.
 They are charged with doing the jobs that need doing every Sunday.
 And, happily, we find that many other good things happen.
 Teams provide an inter-generational activity; they connect people through team building and fellowship; they provide a glide path for newcomers to get involved with a good experience; and they allow a guilt-free 12 weeks of time off.
 Team members sign up for one specific, easy and well-defined task: A greeter, an usher, a coffee prep maven, setting the snack tables, coffee server, or clean up.
 Want to join up?
 Find out more by contacting the Hospitality Team Coordinator.

 Contact: Fred Balfour, fred.balfour@gmail.com